Make confident, data-driven decisions with actionable ad spend insights.

 We obsess over the choice between Target CPA and Maximize Conversions, debating their merits in forums and strategy sessions.
 What's wild is how invisible the real issue is.
 It shows up in our dashboards as volatile performance, unpredictable spending, and campaigns that mysteriously stall, yet almost nobody questions the data fueling these powerful algorithms.
 We blame the strategy, the creative, or the targeting, but rarely the corrupted information the machine is forced to use.

-Maybe this isn’t about bidding strategies alone.
-Maybe it says something bigger about how the modern advertising ecosystem works and who it’s really built for.
+Maybe it says something bigger about how the modern advertising ecosystem works and who it's really built for.
 The platforms promise intelligent automation, but they operate on a critical assumption: that the data you provide is complete and true.
 In an age of ad blockers, browser tracking prevention, and rampant bot traffic, that assumption is fundamentally broken.

 I don't have all the answers.
 But if you look closely at your own conversion data, the numbers that are missing just as much as the numbers that are there, you might start to notice it too.
 The choice between Target CPA and Maximize Conversions isn't just a tactical decision; it's a referendum on the quality of your data.